-FERC has approved Tennessee Gas Pipeline's and National Fuel Gas Supply Corp.'s proposal to increase deliverability at their jointly-owned Hebron Storage Field in Pennsylvania, and it gave the go-ahead to a companion project that calls for the expansion of firm transportation capacity on Tennessee's Line 300 in Pennsylvania.
+FERC on Thursday approved Tennessee Gas Pipeline’s and National Fuel Gas Supply Corp.’s proposal to increase deliverability at their jointly-owned Hebron Storage Field in Pennsylvania, and it gave the go-ahead to a companion project that calls for the expansion of firm transportation capacity on Tennessee’s Line 300 in Pennsylvania.

 The joint Tennessee-National Fuel project will expand the Hebron Storage Field deliverability by 63,900 Dth/d to 502,000 Dth/d.
 The two companies will share the incremental increase in deliverability capacity, with Tennessee getting approximately 51,500 Dth/d and National Fuel receiving 12,400 Dth/d, according to the FERC order [CP05-352].
 They also will share the cost of the project, estimated at $284,175.

 Tennessee, which is owned by El Paso Corp., will commit its share of the additional deliverability capacity at the Hebron Storage site to its companion Northeast ConneXion-New York/New Jersey project, which also was cleared by the Federal Energy Regulatory Commission Thursday.
 The project calls for the construction of six miles of pipeline looping on Tennessee’s Line 300 in Bradford and Susquehanna Counties in Pennsylvania; the addition of compression facilities at its existing Compressor Station 313 in Potter County, PA; an upgrade of its existing Ramsey Meter Station in Bergen County, NJ; and the use of additional incremental capacity resulting from the replacement of compression facilities at Station 325 in Sussex County, NJ [CP05-355].